 a) Liquid Metal Fast Breeder Reactor

-b) Pressurized Heavy Water Reactor
+b) Pressurised Heavy Water Reactor

 c) Boiling Water Reactor